-Members of the public have the following rights:
+Members of the public have the following rights in regard to the affairs of the Council: following rights:

 - 3.1.1.
 Information.
-In accordance with the statutory framework and this Constitution, the public have the right to: - access information, subject to such constraints as may be imposed, by law and as set out in the Access to Information Procedure Rules at Part 4A of this Constitution; - b) attend meetings of the Council and its Committees and Sub-Committees except where exempt or confidential information is likely to be disclosed, and the meeting is therefore held in private; - c) attend public meetings of the Cabinet except where exempt or confidential information is likely to be disclosed, and the meeting is therefore held in private; - d) access the Council's Forward Plan of Key Decisions to be taken by the Cabinet; - e) inspect reports, background papers and any records of decisions made by: the Council; the Cabinet; a Committee; Sub-Committee; the Leader or a Portfolio Holder subject to the provisions on exempt or confidential information; and - f) inspect the Council's accounts and to make their views known to the external auditors where appropriate. - 3.1.2.
+In accordance with the statutory framework and this Constitution, the public have the right to: - a) aAccess to information, subject to such constraints as may be imposed, by law and as set out in the Access to Information Procedure Rules atin Part 4A of this Constitution; - b) aTo attend meetings of the Council and its Committees and Sub-Committees except where exempt or confidential information is likely to be disclosed, and the meeting is therefore held in private; - c) To aattend public meetings of the Cabinet except where exempt or confidential information is likely to be disclosed, and the meeting is therefore held in private; - d) To film, audio record or report on meetings of the Council and its Committees and Sub-Committees and the Cabinet subject to guidelines published on the Council's website and available at meetings - e)d) To have aaccess to the Council's Forward Plan of Key Decisions to be taken by the Cabinet; - f)e) linspect reports, background papers and any records of decisions made by: the Council; the Cabinet; a Committee; Sub-Committee; the Leader or a Portfolio Holder subject to the provisions on exempt or confidential information; and - g)f) to inspect the Council's aAccounts and to make their views known to the external auditors where appropriate. - 3.1.2.
 Participation.
 Subject to the terms of this Constitution, the public have the right to: - a) ask questions, make statements or present petitions at designated meetings in accordance with such procedures as the Council may determine from time to time; and - b) contribute to work undertaken by the Overview and Scrutiny Committees where invited to do so. - 3.1.3.
 Reporting on meetings.
-Subject to the guidelines published on the Council's website and available at meetings, the public have the right to: - a) film, audio record or report on meetings of the Council and its Committees and Sub-Committees and the Cabinet. - 3.1.4.
+Subject to the guidelines published on the Council's website and available at meetings, the public have the right to: - a) film, audio record or report on meetings of the Council and its Committees and Sub-Committees and the Cabinet.

+3.1.4.
 Providing feedback.
-The public has the right to: - a) Complain to the Council where there is an alleged breach of the Councillors' Code of Conduct
+The public has the right to:

+a) CTo complain to the Council where there is an alleged breach of the Councillors' Code of Conduct